Giftbit/currencyapi/docs/lightrail-ui.md

 ## Component Customization

-This document outlines how to customize **Gift Card Purchase Dialog** and **Code Redemption** Components created by **Lightrail**.
+This section outlines how to customize **Gift Card Purchase Dialog** and **Code Redemption** Components created by **Lightrail**.

 ### Theme properties

-The drop in components are customizable via options passed in when your create your component.
+The drop in components are customizable via options passed in when you create your component.
 Each property should be a string color value or other CSS property like `padding`.

 Values can be passed in as follows: